telerik/blazor-docs/components/tabstrip/overview.md

 ---
 title: Overview
-page_title: Tab Strip Overview
+page_title: TabStrip Overview
-description: Overview of the Tab Strip for Blazor.
+description: Overview of the TabStrip for Blazor.
 slug: components/tabstrip/overview
-tags: telerik,blazor,tab strip,overview
+tags: telerik,blazor,tab,strip,tabstrip,overview
 published: True
 position: 0
 ---

-# Tab Strip Overview
+# TabStrip Overview

-This article provides information about the Tab Strip component and its core features.
+This article provides information about the <a href = "https://www.telerik.com/blazor-ui/tabstrip" target = "_blank">TabStrip component</a> and its core features.

 #### Basics

-The Tab Strip is defined through the `<TelerikTabStrip>` tag that accepts children of type `<TabStripTab>`.
+The TabStrip is defined through the `<TelerikTabStrip>` tag that accepts children of type `<TabStripTab>`.
 Inside the tabs you can add content like in any other container, including other components.

 The tab exposes a `Title` attribute that is the text rendered in the heading.
 It also offers the `Disabled` attribute that allows you to disable its selection.

 The `ActiveTabIndex` parameter lets you get and set the currently shown tab index through two-way binding, and also provides an event for the tab change.
 To deactivate all tabs, set it to `-1`.

-To control the position of the tab titles, the main tab strip tag exposes the optional `TabPosition` attribute that takes a member of the `Telerik.Blazor.TabPosition` enumeration:
+To control the position of the tab titles, the main TabStrip tag exposes the optional `TabPosition` attribute that takes a member of the `Telerik.Blazor.TabPosition` enumeration:

 * `Top` (default)
 * `Left`
 * `Right`
 * `Bottom`

->caption A Telerik Tab Strip with example reference, tab position and disabled tab
+>caption A Telerik TabStrip with example reference, tab position and disabled tab

 ````CSHTML
 @using Telerik.Blazor.Components